Leslie Wilkie: Art career

 Wilkie came first into notice in 1902 when he showed some very promising work at the Victorian Artists' Society exhibition.
 He went to Europe in 1904 for further study, and after his return to Australia was appointed acting master of the drawing school at Melbourne while Frederick McCubbin was on leave.
-Wilkie was elected a member of the council of the Victorian Artists Society, and after the foundation of the Australian Art Association was its honorary secretary for three years.
+Wilkie was elected a member of the council of the Victorian Artists Society, and was one of the founders of the Australian Art Association and its honorary secretary for three years.